-- Worksheet Report saves the worksheets only - Short Report saves the list of labeled measurement results - Long Report saves all available information for the current exam (images, worksheets, labeled measurements and conclusion)

-Press Worksheet Report, Short Report or Long Report to generate the desired reports in .pdf.
+- Short Report saves the list of labeled measurement results - Long Report saves all available information for the current exam (images, worksheets, labeled measurements and conclusion) - 1.
+Press Short Report or Long Report on the touch screen wheel. - 2.
+Press Generate Report to generate the desired report in .pdf